 Canada draws up directive on beacons in 787 fire investigation

-Aug 3 (Reuters) - Canada's air transport regulator is drawing up a safety directive concerning the emergency beacons at the centre of an investigation into a fire on a parked Boeing 787 Dreamliner last month, it said on Saturday.
+(Reuters) - Canada's air transport regulator is drawing up a safety directive concerning the emergency beacons at the center of an investigation into a fire on a parked Boeing 787 Dreamliner last month, it said on Saturday.

 The directive - which would list action that airlines or manufacturers must take - will take into account inspections done by manufacturer Honeywell International and its Canadian sub-contractor Instrumar Ltd, Transport Canada said in a statement.